prahlaadr/textified/README.md

 A hosted version is now available on Vercel.
 Visit the link above to use Textified without any setup.

+**Note:** Due to Spotify API restrictions, the hosted version is limited to 25 allowlisted users.
+If you'd like access, please email me to be added to the allowlist.

 ### For Developers
 Want to run Textified locally?
 See our **[Setup Guide](SETUP_GUIDE.md)** for step-by-step instructions!